*Effective the 1st day of the month after the federal PHE ends (published December 2021)* Telehealth may include audio-only communication

 - Mental health and substance abuse practitioners providing services in settings other than those certified by the Division of Quality Assurance may be reimbursed for telehealth services

 Temporary COVID-19 Policies (WI Medicaid)

-Wisconsin's ForwardHealth guidance is set to expire December 31, 2021
+Wisconsin's ForwardHealth guidance is set to expire at the end of the federal PHE

 NEWLY ELIGIBLE SERVICES:

 - Temporarily allowing telehealth services for currently covered services that can be delivered with functional equivalency to the face-to-face service

 - Temporarily allowing remote services that use interactive, real-time technology INCLUDING audio-only for targeted case management services & community recovery services if they can be provided with functional equivalency

 - Temporarily allowing real-time telephonic communication in lieu of face‐to‐face daily dosing contact by RNs or LPNs working in an opioid treatment program clinic

 - Temporarily allowing remote supervision for personal care services by registered nurses